 Landscaping such as walkways and planting beds frame your home and allows you to showcase your individual taste and style.

 When we go out to estimate replacing an older brick or cement walkway with concrete pavers, we also look at any drainage issues that may be causing the damage in the first place.
 If you do not fix the water problem it does not matter how good the new walk looks.
 In a few years it will happen again.
-Sometimes the driveway was installed and is now too high or not pitched correctly to move water away from the house and is sending it towards the sidewalk or beds.
+Sometimes the driveway was installed and is now too high or pitched incorrectly to move water away from the house and is sending it towards the sidewalk.

 We can also look at any existing front stoop or stairs to give your front entrance a facelift at the same time.
 There are a few solutions to replacing your front door stoop-solid stairs like granite or concrete steps like the ones in the photo below.